andersbogsnes/homepage/content/presentations/airflow/11_executing_code.md

 ## Preferred approach

 In general, the preferred approach is to run docker images for each task to the extent that is possible.

+---

-It means you don't have to worry about installing all the airflow dependencies in each worker, and let's you write each task's logic independently.
+It means you don't have to worry about installing all the airflow dependencies in each worker, and lets you write each task's logic independently.

+---

 These images can run on a Kubernetes Cluster, or managed container runtimes like Azure Container Instances, Amazon ECS or Google Cloud Run.

+---

 That way our airflow instance can be a small LocalExecutor and the heavy work is done by a managed service.